 \subsection{CREATE}

 The \textit{CREATE} environment is built using the CREATE simulator \cite{jain2020general} which consists of physical interactions between various objects.
 The simulator is under the MIT License.
-In our experiments, the environment objects include \{\textit{blue}, \textit{red}, \textit{green}\} balls, wall, ladder and cannon.
-The balls collides elastically.
+In our experiments, the objects in the environment include \{\textit{blue}, \textit{red}, \textit{green}\} balls, a wall, a ladder, and a cannon.
+The balls collide elastically.
 All objects are initialised at random positions with random orientations.
 The wall remains static for each sequence.
 The ladder object allows the balls to climb up.
 The cannon object projects the balls at a fixed velocity in the direction it points at.
-Here, local edges captures when the objects collide or interact with each other.
+Here, local edges capture when the objects collide or interact with each other.
 Observations are given as 84 $\times$ 84 $\times$ 3 images with masks for each object.
-To capture the velocities of the balls, for each ball, a trail of the past positions (up to two timesteps) is shown in the images.
+To capture the velocities of the balls, a trail of the past positions (up to two timesteps) is shown in the image for each ball.
 The intervened environments are shown in table \ref{tab: create_environments}.
 In the unseen environments, we test the models using different scene composition, i.e. different numbers of objects.